divya-mohan0209/Google-Season-of-Docs-2020/README.md

 During the Community bonding phase, cadence, agility, & sectioning of the project were the major points of discussion.

-- Cadence: Weekly meetings to be held every Monday at 1.30 PM IST/10.00 AM CEST.
+- **Cadence**: Weekly meetings to be held every Monday at 1.30 PM IST/10.00 AM CEST.

-- Sectioning: The project was divided into phases & sub-phases in order to aid with the agility.
+- **Sectioning**: The project was divided into phases & sub-phases in order to aid with the agility.

 The major phases & sub-phases, per discussion, are as listed below: